xzzhang2/xzzhang2.github.io/pages/pubs.md

 ### <a name="reviews"></a>2. professional contributions (3)

-*Professional Journal Articles & Book Reviews*

 1. Zhu, J. J. H., Huang, Y., & **Zhang, X**.
 (2018).
 [Dialogue on computational communication research: Origins, theories, methods, and research questions](http://cschinese.com/word/15554202018.pdf ). *Communication & Society, 44*, 1–24.  [祝建華、黃煜、**張昕之**（2018）。〈對談計算傳播學：起源、理論、方法與研究問題〉。《傳播與社會學刊》，第44 期，頁1–24].

 2. Wang, Q.#, **Zhang, X.**, & Man, Z. (2018).
 Survey of content production in Hong Kong Media.
 In Li, R. & Huang, Y. (eds), *Hong Kong digital media development report 2018* (pp. 224–247).
 Hong Kong: Chung Hwa Press.  [王祺樂、張昕之、滿子梵（2018）。〈香港媒體內容生產調查〉。 李文、黃煜主編： 《香港媒體數碼發展報告 2018》， 2018年，頁224 – 247。 香港：中華書局。 (# student co-author).

 3.	**Zhang, X**.
 (2014).
 Book review: A Review of Democracy on trial: Social movements and cultural politics in postauthoritarian Taiwan, by Y.-C. Chuang. *The China Review*.
 14(2), 265-269.

 ### <a name="conferences"></a>3. *selected* peer-reviewed international major conference presentations

+1. **Zhang, X.** (2022, August).
+Expression avoidance and privacy management as dissonance reduction in the face of online disagreement.
+Paper presented at the 2022 Annual Conference of the Association for Education in Journalism and Mass Communication (**AEJMC**), 3 – 7 August 2022.

-1. **Zhang, X.** & Fu, X. (2022, May).
+2. **Zhang, X.** & Fu, X. (2022, May).
 Codes, collaboration, and communities: A network analysis of the online communities of data-driven journalism on a social coding platform.
-Paper to be presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.
+Paper presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.

-2. **Zhang, X.**, Lin, W.-Y., Dutton, W. (2022, May).
+3. **Zhang, X.**, Lin, W.-Y., Dutton, W. (2022, May).
 The political consequences of online disagreement: The filtering of communication networks in a polarized political context.
-Paper to be presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.
+Paper presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.

-3. Fu, X., **Zhang, X.**, Zhu, R., Ping, H., & Chang, Y. (2022, May).
+4. Fu, X., **Zhang, X.**, Zhu, R., Ping, H., & Chang, Y. (2022, May).
 “FALSE!
 Read about it here!”
 Fact-checkers’ social media language feature and its effects on user engagement.
-Paper to be presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.
+Paper presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.

 4. **Zhang, X.** & Zhu, R. (2021, May).
 Health journalists’ social media sourcing during the public health emergency: A network analytics approach.
 Paper presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.